IngridWeck/dsr/sites/all/modules/rooms/README.txt

 PHP REQUIREMENTS & DATE REQUIREMENTS
 --------------------------------------
-The use of the DateInterval class means that we require PHP version 5.3 or greater.
+The use of the DateInterval class and other bugs found in PHP means that we require PHP version 5.3.9 or greater.

 In general, this module makes use of latest Date functionality in PHP, so ensure that it is enabled in your PHP setup.
 We may scale back on this